Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Good if you want to do things in exactly the order in which they were added to the list.
     * Not good if you want to do things in a different order.
     * Not good if you want to act on a specific item
+    * Only use arrays when speed is super super super important, or when you're given an array.
 * `Map<K,V>` -- a map from keys (of type K) to values (of type V).
 The most common keys are Strings.
 Values could be anything.
 If you don't have a specific need, use `HashMap`.
     * Good when you want to access a specific item with a key.
     * Good when you have a natural key.
 (Social Number for people, or address for houses).
     * Not good when you want to act on all things in a specific order.
+    * HashMaps operate by allocating all its elements into many rooms, so that each room contains only a handful of entries.
+And given the key, it is super-fast to find the right room.
+And once you know the room, there are only a handful of entries to check one-by-one.
+    * .equals() and .hashCode() need to make sense (and be consistent with each other) for `K`'s and there really should only be one `V` for any given `K`.
+    * `V`'s can be anything, even other Lists or Maps.
 * `Iterable<V>` -- Something which can be after the `:` in `for (V value : values) {}`.
 All lists, `map.keySet()`,
   and `map.valueSet()` are all iterables.